 #13 Do Not Try to Answer Everything

 If you cannot accurately answer a question, do not try to do so.
 Just say you do not know or cannot remember.

 The best thing to do after a car accident – after you have taken care of your medical needs – is to consult with an experienced personal injury attorney.
-The attorney will be more effective representing you in settlement negotiations than you will be, and will be able to adise you when settlement negotiations break down and it’s time to file a lawsuit.
+The attorney will probably be much more effective in negotiating a car accident insurance settlement than you will be, and will be able to adise you when settlement negotiations break down and it’s time to file a lawsuit.